Factors affecting LGBTI people

 Your sexuality holds an important role in your identity and sense of self.
 Heterosexual people can also feel concern regarding their sexuality, especially if they believe their needs are not accepted in their social environment.

 It is natural and common to be confused or question your sexuality at a young age.
 Sexual orientation — being gay, lesbian, bisexual, or straight — is about sexual attraction.
 All of these sexual orientations are perfectly normal.
 At Crestpoint we have a very compassionate and understanding group of individual practitioners who can support those who are unsure about issues surrounding themselves, their identity or sexual orientation.
-Please contact our reception on (07) 3420 6322 to ask about who would be the best person at Crestpoint Psychology and Wellbeing Centre to help support your needs, or email for more information
+Please contact our reception on (07) 3420 6322 to ask about who would be the best person at Crestpoint Psychology to help support your needs, or email for more information